-Three programs are currently underway to develop improved methods to assess VOC reactivity that have the potential to address at least some of these deficiencies.
-The objectives and current progress on these programs are summarized in the "Related Programs" section of this proposal, and aspects relevant to this proposal are briefly summarized below.
+Three programs are currently underway to develop improved methods to assess VOC reactivity that have the potential to address at least some of these deficiencies, and a fourth program aimed specifically in assessing uncertainties in architectural coating reactivity has just been funded.
+The objectives and current progress on the three ongoing programs are summarized in the "Related Programs" section of this proposal, and aspects relevant to this proposal are briefly summarized below.
+The objectives and scope of the new program to study architectural coatings reactivity are discussed in the following section.

 Under funding from the CARB (Contract 97-314), we are investigating development of new experimental methods to assessing or screening reactivity characteristics of VOCs or complex VOC mixtures that may involve lower cost, be more suitable for low volatility compounds or complex mixtures, and provide data to evaluate components of reactivity with reduced compensating errors.
-The major focus has been developing a HONO flow system designed to measure "direct" reactivity, i.e., the rate that the VOC causes the NO to $NO_2$ conversions that are directly responsible for $O_3$ formation.
+The major focus has been developing a HONO flow system designed to measure "direct" reactivity, i.e., the rate that the VOC causes the NO to NO2 conversions that are directly responsible for O3 formation.
 This is an important aspect of VOC reactivity that is not unambiguously tested in chamber experiments because of sensitivity to other aspects of the mechanism.
 The flow system also has potential for use with lower volatility compounds and complex mixtures that are not well suited for study using current environmental chamber methods.
 Results thus far are promising but additional evaluation is needed before its utility can be ultimately determined.